EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The example below builds on the example in {{example-without-optimization}}, while additionally relying on the two following optimizations.

-* The access token is not separately uploaded to the /authz-info endpoint at the RS, but rather included in the EAD_1 parameter of EDHOC message_1 sent by the Client to the RS.
+* The access token is not separately uploaded to the /authz-info endpoint at the RS, but rather included in the EAD_1 field of EDHOC message_1 sent by the Client to the RS.

 * The Client uses the EDHOC+OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} is used, when running EDHOC both with the AS and with the RS.